Cities as nuclei of sustainability?: Data

 \section{Data}

-CO$_2$ emission figures (we have used CO$_2$ \emph{equivalent} figures and use the notation CO$_2$ for simplicity) were retrieved from collections of urban GHG emission inventories published in peer reviewed journals or reports from research institutes and non-governmental organizations.
-From the plethora of figures available we compiled a set of 256 per capita urban GHG emission figures from a variety of different GHGs methodologies, sources, and sectors.
-The emissions accounted for are converted to CO$_2$ equivalent if necessary.
-231 inventories (90\%) explicitly include CO$_2$ emissions albeit from varying sectors and sources.
-25 (10\%) inventories were unspecific about which emissions were accounted for.
-136 (53\%) inventories account for CO$_2$ emissions, and a further 10 (4\%) are ambiguous as to whether they account for additional CH$_4$ and N$_2$O emissions.
-82 (32\%) inventories account for all emissions covered by the Kyoto Protocol (CO$_2$, CH$_4$, N$_2$O, SF$_6$, HFCs and PFCs), and 3 (1\%) inventories account for CO$_2$, CH$_4$, N$_2$O only.

-Published figures were largely drawn from primary sources such as city inventories covering emissions in their territories.
+CO$_2$ emission figures were retrieved from collections of urban GHG emission estimates published in peer reviewed journals or reports from research institutes and non-governmental organizations.
+We have converted all figures to CO$_2$ \emph{equivalent} and use the notation CO$_2$ for simplicity.
+Moreover, all values refer to \emph{annual} figures, again we omit "annual" for better readability.
+The resulting set includes information on per capita urban GHG emission for 256 cities.
+Published figures were largely drawn from primary sources such as city assessments covering emissions in their territories.
 Figures were traced back to their original publication source for verification when necessary.
+The publications \cite{BrownSS2008}, \cite{BrownSS2009}, \cite{HoornwegSG2011}, \cite{KennedyRCD2009}, \cite{SovacoolB2010}, \cite{CarbonTrust2007}, \cite{Dore2006}, and \cite{ICLEI2009} account for 246 of the figures (96\%).